Bojidarist/ekakuvn/README.md

 ekakuvn has three parts:

-1. **Script format** -- A JSON-based `.ekaku.json` file that describes an entire visual novel (metadata, assets, scenes, dialogue, branching).
+1. **Script format** — A `.evn` file (gzip-compressed JSON) that describes an entire visual novel (metadata, assets, scenes, timeline).
-2. **Runtime** -- A standalone module that takes a script and plays the visual novel on an HTML5 Canvas.
+2. **Runtime** — A standalone module that takes a script and plays the visual novel on an HTML5 Canvas.
-3. **Editor** -- A browser-based tool for visually authoring scenes, importing assets, writing dialogue, and exporting scripts.
+3. **Editor** — A browser-based tool for visually authoring scenes, importing assets, writing dialogue, and exporting scripts.

 ```
-Editor  -->  .ekaku.json script  -->  Runtime
+Editor  -->  .evn script  -->  Runtime
 ```

 ## Runtime